dentra/esphome-ewh/reverse.md

 00.00.00.00.00.00.00.00.00.00.00.00.00.1A.07.32
 ```

-Returns command 86 with on unknown 1 byte body:
+Returns command 86 with an unknown 1 byte body:
 ```
-01
+01 (ok?)
 ```

 non repeatable, maby from ititial device pairing process.